 7. Trouble starting or following through on projects or lack of assertiveness are signs of a weak third chakra

-8. Workaholics, highly goal oriented people or those that can’t rest or relax, have an overcharged third chakra
+8. Workaholics, highly goal oriented or competitive people or those that can’t rest or relax, have an overcharged third chakra

 At the physical level, this chakra governs the liver, spleen, stomach, gall bladder and pancreas.
 We hold our fears and lack of confidence in this chakra.
-This chakra governs the pancreas and when this chakra is in balance you are able to give and receive nurturing on every level.
+This energy centre governs the pancreas and when it is in balance you are able to give and receive nurturing on every level.

 If you suffer from indigestion, reflux, heartburn or shallow breathing, you will benefit the third chakra healing techniques listed below.

 How to Balance Your Third Chakra?

 There are a number of ways to balance your third chakra.